pcdjohnson/spatial-model-malaria/README.md

 Data `dp.csv` specifies the locations where we wish to predict the prevalence together with values of covariates in these locations.

 Code `code.R` contains the R code to run the analysis and visualize the results.

+Note added by Paul Johnson 2025-07-02: I've made minimal changes to code.R to make it run on the version of INLA I'm using (Version 24.12.11).
+I've also made a new script called codePJ.R which has quite a few changes to the model as well as some new plots.